srivera1/TensorFlow_HLS_survivors/README.md

 # Hardware implementations of Neural Networks (Zynq-7020)

-This repo contains a library of neural network models and their hardware description.
-The models are Keras model files (.h5) and the digital HW implementation are compressed VHDL files as IPs (Intellectual Property).
+This repo contains a collection of digital hardware as [IP cores](https://en.wikipedia.org/wiki/Semiconductor_intellectual_property_core) that perform [neural computations](https://en.wikipedia.org/wiki/Neural_computation).
+These IP cores have been generated with [HLS](https://en.wikipedia.org/wiki/High-level_synthesis) technics and are based on [Keras](https://en.wikipedia.org/wiki/Keras) generated neural networks.

 For every model, there is an include/ folder, which contains headers files.
 There is a header for each of the layers, weights, and biases of the model as well as an input/s sample.
 These files have been used to verify the HW implementations.
 <table>